 Waste is bad for business – and society as a whole.

-According to Trading Economics, businesses in the U.S. operate at about 79 percent of their potential capacity, meaning about 20 percent of their goods or services are wasted.
-Statista reports that this number is even lower for the hotel industry, with the occupancy rate dropping to around 65 percent in 2017.
+According to Trading Economics, businesses in the U.S. operate at about 79% of their potential capacity, meaning about 20% of their goods or services are wasted.
+Statista reports that this number is even lower for the hotel industry, with the occupancy rate dropping to around 65% in 2017.
 That equals millions of dollars lost, thousands of people unemployed and impoverished, and few bonuses and raises for those who have jobs.

 Identifying your business's excess capacity

 If you're a smart business owner, you'll do anything to get rid of your excess capacity.
 A business can't operate and grow when goods or services are going to waste.
 Excess capacity stifles that dream, causing business owners to lose money rather than gain it.
 In fact, cash flow is a top concern for small business owners, and it's not hard to see that excess capacity is to blame.

 How can you identify this problem in your own business?
 Think about the goods or services that you can still sell.
 Is it unbooked time, advertising space, restaurant seats or baseball tickets?
 Whatever the answer is, that's your excess capacity.

 For example, say you recently opened a restaurant that has 100 tables, but you only seat 80 tables on a regular basis, resulting in 20 open seats.
 If your average check size is $75 and you turn those 80 tables over twice a day, then calculating your excess capacity is simple: $75 (average check size) x 2 (turns per day) x 20 (open tables) = $3,000 per day in excess capacity.
 If your restaurant is open every day, then multiply your excess capacity by 365 and you're looking at $1,095,000 in lost revenue every year.